-BM-2cXxfcSetKnbHJX2Y85rSkaVpsdNUZ5q9h: Addresses start with "BM-" and are, like Bitcoin addresses, Base58 encoded.
+BM-2cXxfcSetKnbHJX2Y85rSkaVpsdNUZ5q9h: Addresses start with "BM-" and are, like Bitcoin addresses, Base58 encoded2.

 version Address version.

 stream Stream number.

 ripe Hash of both public signing and encryption key.
 Please note that the keys are sent without the leading 0x04 in pubkey objects, but for creating the ripe it must be prepended.
-This is also necessary for most other applications, so it's a good idea to do it by default. ripemd160(sha512(pubSigKey + pubEncKey))
+This is also necessary for most other applications, so it's a good idea to do it by default.

-checksum First four bytes of a double SHA-512 hash of the above.

-sha512(sha512(version + stream + ripe))
+ripemd160(sha512(pubSigKey + pubEncKey))